samwize/wwdc-dl/README.md

 # wwdc-dl

 This helps to download WWDC 2016 videos and PDF easily.

 Built with Swift scripts!

 _This started as a quick hack at 4am.
 [Read more](http://samwize.com/2016/06/16/swift-script-to-download-all-wwdc-2016-videos-and-pdfs-automatically/)._

+Wait..
+WWDC 2015 and 2014 are supported too!

 ## Usage

-    # Main script executable first
-    chmod +x wwdc-dl.swift

-    # Run it
+    # Download all PDFs
+    ./wwdc-dl -a --pdfonly

+    # Download for specific session
-    ./wwdc-dl.swift -s 102,402
+    ./wwdc-dl -s 102,402

-That will download session 102 and 402.

 By default, the script will download the SD video and PDF in your `~/Documents/WWDC-2016`.